top of page

 One of our favourite thoughtful touches is the separate attachment point for your dog’s ID tag.
 This means no constant clinking or banging as the tag and lead fight for attention which is a small detail but a very welcome one.

-Like the lead it is finished with reflective trim for low light walks and late night last trips.
+Like the lead it is finished with reflective trim for low light walks and the last trips of the night.

 Our verdict: Sensible stylish and smart, Dog Copenhagen really have thought of everything.